Outcasts (DC Comics): Plot

 The series takes place in a bleak world ruled by mega-corporations and corrupt politicians that prey on the weak and poor members of society.
 In this world, all manners of outrageous habits exists: Slaughterbowl (a hyper violent sport comparable to football) and government controlled euthanasia centers are among them.

 The series begins with the city in an uproar due to the new law passed by corrupt city ruler, Boss Angel.
 He has just made being a mutant in Big City illegal and has ordered the "Mutant Clearance Act" by banning mutants on Earth, capturing them and shipping them off to work on off-world work colonies.
 He claims the decision was decided by ORCOM, the living organic computer that makes all of Big City's decisions.

 Kaine Salinger, the rich daughter of slain Public Defender Salinger and herself a mutant (in secret), recruits a resistance group of mutants and misfits to discover the truth behind the Clearance Act.
-Her team is composed of cyborg ex-Slaughterbowl Superstar B.D Rickenbacker, the cursed to be immortal Yancy Queeg and blue-skinned Dag Skinnard AKA Shock, a mutant with powers of electricity who is out to avenge the death of his girlfriend by Big City enforcers.
+Her team is composed of cyborg ex-Slaughterbowl Superstar B.D Rickenbacker, the cursed to be immortal Yancy Queeg, and the blue-skinned Dag Skinnard AKA Shock, a mutant with powers of electricity who is out to avenge the death of his girlfriend by Big City enforcers.

 Kaine's mutant power is eventually revealed: anything she touches ages and dies.
 She is shown to touch a flower and it wilts and dies instantly.
-In order to live, Kaine must occasionally suck the lifeforce out of living beings.
+In order to live, Kaine must occasionally suck the life force out of living beings.
 Her victims do so willingly, in exchange for money.
-Since they are poor and the Big City streets are tough, they sell their lifeforce to her.
+Since they are poor and the Big City streets are tough, they sell their life force to her.
 Kaine's dedicated robo-servant, Joseph, recruits her victims for her and maintains the Outcast headquarters.

 On various raids and excursions, the team discovers and obtains proof of the horrible truth; all male mutants taken off-world are killed and their remains destroyed.
 The women are kept alive for breeding purposes because mutant children produce a certain enzyme in their heads that has healing properties and can prolong life, keeping them young and vital.
-Big City's rich and corrupt desperately want to be inoculated with this serum, named Immortalis, so they joined with Boss Angel and outlawed mutantism.
+Big City's rich and corrupt desperately want to be inoculated with this serum, named Immortalis, so they joined Boss Angel and outlawed mutantism.